-The runner is stubborn (runner’s words), he likes running and wants to run despite the weather, the time, the tiredness, and sometimes even when he’s assailed by pain.
-One of the most frequent pain among runners is the patellar syndrome, also known as patellofemoral syndrome.
-Sometimes, pain can be so intense that it becomes necessary to inquire about this pathology in order to find efficient solutions to relieve it.
+The runner is stubborn (runner’s words!), he likes and wants to run despite the weather, the time, the tiredness, and sometimes even when he is in pain.
+One of the most common running injuries is patellofemoral pain syndrome, also known as runner’s knee.
+Sometimes, the level of pain is so high that people look for efficient solutions to relieve it and keep running.

 Make an appointment with your doctor to confirm the diagnosis: a sports specialist preferably.
 He will probably prescribe you physiotherapy sessions.

-- In the meantime, even if the only thing you’re thinking is: 'No way, I have a run to train!', you have to reduce the training session (sorry but it’s for your own sake!).
-This step is important to reduce the inflammation of your joint .
+In the meantime, even if the only thing you’re thinking is: 'No way, I have a run to train!', you have to reduce the training load (sorry but it’s for your own sake!).
+This step is important to reduce the stress on your patellofemoral joints.

 - Avoid shuffling (make big steps);

-- Limit, as far as possible, prolonged sitting;
+- Limit prolonged sitting as far as possible;

-- Practise stretching of the calf, hamstrings and quadriceps;
+- Practice stretching of the calf, hamstrings and quadriceps;

 - For those who really miss physical efforts, you can use an exercise bike on low resistance.
 It’s recommended and perfect for recovery.

-In conclusion, it’s important to take care of one’s knees, especially when one runs!
-Indeed, the repetition of the movement during each stride contributes to the wear and tear on the cartilage and it’s more pronounced if you suffer from a patellar syndrome.
+In conclusion, it is important to take care of your knees, especially when you runs!
+Running with a runner’s knee is not recommended, you should stop running and rest your knee joints first.
+Indeed, the repetition of movements during each stride contributes to the wear and tear on the cartilage and it’s more pronounced if you suffer from a patellofemoral syndrome.

-Do not hesitate to share your personal experience if you’re running and you’re suffering from patellar syndrome!
+Do not hesitate to share your personal experience if you’re running with patellofemoral pain syndrome!
 Let us know how you’re managing/healing your knee pain.